 In fact, all I want is to build my future, without letting go of the people from my past.
 But to tell the truth I am afraid.
 Afraid that I will be disconnected, afraid that I will be lost.
 I am afraid to lose control, afraid of not knowing what to do next.

 I know everything will fall back to its place.
 That I won’t loose the people I value, as long as they value me too.
-And I know that will be a way for me to learn: seeing who will leave, who will stay and accepting it.
+And I know that will be a way for me to learn: accepting who will leave, and who will stay.

 I know good things are to come, because life has so much to offer and so much to explore.
 All I need is a little bit of courage.